SLywnow/KeyboardHeatmapUnity/README.md

 ### Controls
-Enable Mouse - read or not mouse buttons (include mousewheel) Enable Mousewheel - read the mousewheel rotation as a mousewheel click (disabling this not disabling mousewheel click) Clear - clear area and start counting from zero
+Enable Mouse - read or not mouse buttons (include mousewheel) Enable Mousewheel - read the mousewheel rotation as a mousewheel click (disabling this not disabling mousewheel click) Timer mode - read not clicks but time of hold (usefull for games' heatmap Change Gradient - setup how gradient looks like
+Save - save current settings (loads at startup) Restore - restore default settings
+Clear - clear area and start counting from zero

 # Linux?